 Next, each section of the LHCM is stacked on top of each other to assemble a conduction tower, resembling figure 2.
 Before stacking each piece, thermal paste is applied to the top face of each section.
 For example, before the bottom conduction path that houses thermocouples F, G, and H, is placed on top of the cooling loop, thermal paste is applied to the top face of the cooling loop, and then the bottom conduction path is placed on top.
 Force is slowly and carefully applied until it is clear the PTFE insulation has snapped together.
 The PTFE insulation features protruding and recessed geometry that allows each section of the LHCM to snap together.
 During this step, it is sometimes necessary to use a scour pad to remove any deteriorated or dried thermal paste from previous experiments on the faces of the brass conduction paths or sample materials.
 If a sample material different from the previous experiment is being tested, force is applied gently on the sample material until it is removed from the 30mm long PTFE insulation sleeve.
 Thermal paste is freshly applied to the top face of the sample, and it is stacked on top of the bottom conduction portion of the LHCM.

-The assembled heat tower was placed in the center of the insulative sleeve.
-Next, all thermocouples were fastened to the sample being tested and the [PUT TESTED SAMPLE HERE]conduction paths by inserting the thermocouple through the insulation sleeve and into the center of the cylindrical apparatus until the thermocouple could not be pushed in further.
+The separate sections of the LHCM assembled together can be referred to as the “conduction tower”.
+The insulative PVC tube is placed over the tower.
+The LHCM is viewed from above to ensure the PVC tube is concentric with the conduction tower.
+Next, all thermocouples were fastened inserting the thermocouple through the insulation sleeve and into the center of the cylindrical conduction tower until the thermocouple could not be pushed in further.
+Markings can be made 0.5” from the tip of each thermocouple to verify that it reaches the center of the conduction tower.

 Next, the insertion heater is powered to the desired input power, qin, with a variable transformer and wattmeter.
 The PID controller’s alarm should be set to 200°C, well below the melting point of the PTFE, 260°C (500°F).
 If the PID controller turns off the insertion heater, the user must stop collecting data and wait until the PID controller turns the heater back on, and the system achieves a steady state again.
 This is because once the heater is off, the system no longer has a constant heat flux, and therefore the Fourier equation cannot be used to solve for k.
+In future iterations of the LHCM, other machinable ceramic insulations may be considered to achieve similar thermal isolation from surroundings, good tolerance, and resistance to high temperatures.

-Finally, the user should wait until the temperatures sensed by the two thermocouples in the sample each do not vary by more than 0.5°C over 5 minutes.
-Once that threshold was reached, the system was deemed to have come to a steady state.
-The steady-state temperatures were then recorded.
-Some key aspects of the experiment that were monitored for safety included the maximum surface temperature of the insertion heater, to ensure that it was operating at safe temperatures, well below the melting point of the PTFE.
-Another key aspect of the experiment that needed to be monitored was ensuring that there was plenty of ice in the ice bath.
-As ice was visually observed to melt, more ice could be continuously added while the temperature of the water pumped out of the ice bath was closely monitored.
+After the user verifies all components of the LHCM are operating correctly, they must wait until the system reaches steady-state.
+The steady-state criteria of this study required fluctuations no greater than ±0.5°C for at least 5 minutes.
+During the time it takes for the LHCM to reach steady-state, ice is regularly added to the ice bath as needed.
+This can be done by manual observation of the amount of ice left in the ice bath, as well as by comparing the temperatures of the outlet to the inlet of the cooling loop.
+Large differences of temperature between the inlet and outlet can be mitigated by removing some water with a container, adding ice, and agitating the ice bath to ensure an even distribution of ice, and consequently a consistent temperature.
+The steady-state temperatures of thermocouples D and E are then recorded and used to calculate the k-value of the sample material.

 3.2 Material Composition and Effect on Thermal Conductivity